kertox662/mDrawingCanvasLib/docs/DesignDoc.md

 An event loop will need to block the main thread.
 This loop will poll for events to send to the Canvases as long as there is still at least one active.

+In addition, it will be attempted to allow the user to modify the pixels

 ### Canvas Options
+The Canvas Base class will have certain properties that will be able to be modified:
+  * Activated/Visible - Will determine whether a window is able to be seem on the screen.
+If it is false, then the window is hidden.
+  * Framerate - The maximum amount of frames per second that the Canvas will run and update at.
+  * Window Size?
+  * Window Position
+  * Cursor Style - Either pre-defined cursors or custom cursors loaded from a file

+## Possible Additional Features
+The following features may be implemented later down the line, but no plans are currently made as to how that's going to be done:
+* Sound
+* Simple 3D drawing
+* Sprite Sheets
+* Model Loading
+* Saving canvas to pngs